 Among the newspaper articles was a 1962 preview about a little-league game which was to be played later that night in Yuba City.
 It featured a picture of Van Roth that depicted a rather skinny, almost frail-looking young lad with a blank, emotionless stare on his face as if to say, I donʼt want my picture taken but I guess I have to.
 The ensuing article was a recap of the games and stats that led up to this one, the big one, the District-2 Area Little League championship game.
 Olivehurst-Linda had advanced by way of Van Rothʼs fifteen-strikeout no-hitter against Marysville and David Willitsʼ 9-8 extra-inning squeaker against Nevada City.
 Tonightʼs match-up was against Peach Bowl Little League of Yuba City who had annihilated their previous opponents, Sutter Buttes and Gridley, by scores of 18-2 and 15-3, blasting seven homers in the first game and five more in the next.

 The game was played in Yuba City and progressed the way Styx had described it.
 The newspaper article was somewhat sterile except for the headline: “Van Roth Tosses No-No. Strikes Out 17.”
-It was written as if the sportswriter might have been biased, most likely from Marysville or Yuba City, and didnʼt like the outcome.
-I imagined the story as if I were writing it -- The confident, boisterous, arrogant, and cocky Yuba City side of the field become even more so after Van Roth walked the leadoff batter; however, they were quickly silenced as the lanky right-hander swiftly struck out the next three batters.
+I imagined the story as if I were writing it -- The confident, arrogant, and cocky Yuba City side of the field become even more so after Van Roth walked the leadoff batter; however, they were quickly silenced as the lanky right-hander swiftly struck out the next three batters.
 He fanned the side in order in the second and again in the third as all his pitches were working to perfection.
 He had the popping fastball and his “drop ball” was plunging three to four feet, right off the table as it approached the hitting zone; and, if that werenʼt enough, heʼd occasionally deliver a pitch from down under with a low, sinking submariner.

 Appropriately, Styx, excitedly summed up the game: We showed em.
 Davie stuffed it down their throats.
-Take that you damn city folk!
 Afterward, we all jumped in the back of pickup trucks and paraded through the streets of downtown Yuba City, over the fifth street bridge into Marysville, and then back into Yuba City again over the Tenth Street bridge.
 We circled oʼer an oʼer aginʼ till way past midnight, all the while shouting, Williamsport, Williamsport, here we come!
 Williamsport, Williamsport, here we come!

 The Olivehurst-Linda team wasnʼt just a one-man show.
 They had pitching and defense.
 Number two and three pitchers, Mike Hitchcok and David Willits had blazing fastballs, faster than Van Roth, but they were wild and often wild up-and-in.
 They did not have Van Rothʼs control, composure, pitcherʼs savvy, nor his focus and ability not to be distracted ... all assets that cannot be taught or learned.
 These traits are innate.
 Either you have them or you donʼt.

-With Van Roth at shortstop, Olivehurst-Linda was even better defensively.
+With Van Roth at shortstop, Olivehurst-Linda was even better in the field.
 He was among the best of all California little-leaguers at that position.
 Rangy, with quick reflexes and an accurate rifle for an arm, the error was not a part of his repertoire.
 No mistake about it, the O-L shortstop played an aggressive, although smooth, pro-style brand of little-league baseball.

 Hitchcock was pitching one of his typical games -- eight free passes, two hit batsmen, and a slew of wild pitches with eleven strikeouts.
 He put runners on base in every inning, including a one-out, bases-loaded jam in the third, however, a four-six-three twin-killing bailed him out of trouble.
 Both teams traded goose eggs till the fourth when O-Lʼs Bunyan-like first baseman David Willits sent the first pitch he saw soaring over the centerfield fence.
 It was a monster shot and Willitsʼ nineteenth round-tripper in twenty games, his third in All-Star competition along with his .500 batting average.